Simple technology can help adults over 50 use AI, smart tools, and their life experience to build a stronger second act in life with more confidence.

 This article includes affiliate links.
 If you purchase, I may earn a commission.

-In this week’s featured video, I talk about three simple technology tools that can make everyday life easier in 2026: AI assistants, smart home tools, and health monitoring wearables.
+In this featured video, I talk about three simple tech tools that can make life easier for adults over 50 — not more complicated.

 Want to see the exact tools I use?